aaitorm/truthfulqa-llm-evaluation/README.md

 - **Llama-3.1-8B Base** is prompted with a plain Q/A format
 - **Llama-3.1-8B Instruct** uses the tokenizer chat template
-- The same methodology is applied to both English and Basque data
+- The same methodology is applied to both Spanish and Basque data

 The outputs for the full validation set are stored in JSON files for later evaluation.